Exabyte-io/documentation/docs/models/dft/paths.md

 # Paths in reciprocal space for dispersion calculations

-Sections in the "Important Settings" tab of the Subworkflow Designer interface containing unit-specific settings labelled either "kpath", "qpath", or "ipath", are necessary for defining the path in reciprocal space as part of a subworkflow for calculating band structure or phonon dispersion curves.
+Sections in the "Important Settings" tab of the Subworkflow Designer interface containing unit-specific settings labelled either "kpath", "qpath", or "ipath", are necessary for defining the path in reciprocal space as part of a subworkflow for calculating electronic band structure energy or phonon frequency dispersion curves.

 In this type of settings section, the user is first presented with a graphic outline of the Brillouin zone of the crystal structure under consideration, drawn with respect to the indicated reciprocal coordinate system.
-In this image, the special symmetry k or q points in reciprocal space are labelled with the conventional Greek letters, and the path connecting them which is to be computed is traced in red, as portrayed in the example image below:
+In this image, the special symmetry k or q points in reciprocal space are labelled with the conventional Greek letters, and the path connecting them which is to be computed is traced in red.

+An example for specifying the reciprocal path of k-points for a band structure dispersion calculation (the so-called "kpath"), is portrayed in the picture below:

 <img src="/images/path-settings.png"/>

+The notions of "qpath" and "ipath" instead pertain specifically to phonon dispersion calculations, as explained in Ref. [[1](#links)].

-Further information on the appearance and overall symmetry of such Brillouin Zones in reciprocal space is explained in Refs. [[1](#links)] and [[2](#links)].
+Further information on the appearance and overall symmetry of such Brillouin Zones in reciprocal space is explained in Refs. [[2-3](#links)].

 # Order of reciprocal symmetry points